christian-schw/devops-capstone-project/README.md

 ![planning-labels-done](https://github.com/user-attachments/assets/47682d10-bf71-46ca-9d49-7948e675ef11)

 The following was also assigned to the issues at the end:
-- An iteration field "Sprint" which has a duration of 1 week.
+- An iteration field `Sprint` which has a duration of 1 week.
 At this point, the date is 14/12/2024.
 This means that the 1st sprint starts on 14/12/2024 and ends on 20/12/2024.
 - The size and estimated story points were also determined.
 The scale (provided by IBM) is 3, 5, 8, 13 = S, M, L, XL.

 The issues were moved from the product backlog to the sprint backlog and the result is as follows:<br>